 It’s a good idea to find a budgeting strategy that works for you and that you’ll stick with.
 Budgeting apps can be a good solution to help you track your purchases.

-For example, with a SoFi Money® cash management account, you can see your weekly spending right in the app.
-By using a SoFi Money account, you can keep track of your weekly spending, cutting down on the time and headache of budgeting.
+For example, with a SoFi Checking and Savings®, you can see your weekly spending right in the app.
+By using a checking and savings account with SoFi, you can keep track of your weekly spending, cutting down on the time and headache of budgeting.

 The information provided is not meant to provide investment or financial advice.
 Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 The umbrella term “SoFi Invest” refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.